 - 3 cloves garlic, finely chopped

-- 16-26 ounces vegetables fom your vegetable garden, from the greengrocer, or even frozen, (just don’t tell!); garden peas, fava beans, broccoli florets, and cubed zucchini, and bell pepper
+- 16-26 ounces fresh vegetables; garden peas, fava beans, broccoli florets, cubed zucchini, and bell pepper

 - 4 cups chicken or vegetable broth, heated

-- 8 oz small past; mini penne, ditalini, conchigliette, rotelline
+- 8 oz small pasta; mini penne, ditalini, conchigliette, rotelline

-- 1 14oz cannellini beans or white beans, or fresh from the garden
+- 14 oz cannellini beans or white beans, or fresh from the garden

 - salt and pepper

 - a piece of Parmesan cheese to grate over the top, if desired

 Heat the oil in a large pan and saute the onion until light brown.
 Add the garlic.
 Then add all the vegetables that require some cooking, such as broccoli, bell pepper, and zucchini.
 Fry briefly and add the tomatoes.

 Allow to cook for approx. 5 minutes and cover with the heated broth and pasta.
 Simmer the soup for 10-12 minutes, leaving the lid slightly ajar.
 Add the smaller vegetables.
 Coarsely mash that cannellini beans, leaving some of them pureed and some while.
 Add to the soup.
 Briefly heat the soup and allow to slightly thicken.
 Add salt and pepper to taste.